Wills: An Overview

 It is common to stipulate how taxes will be paid.
 Because the residuary estate is usually the largest, taxes are usually paid from that.
 A provision can also be added to have all taxes paid on all estate property, including nonprobate property.
 This will lessen the gift for those people receiving the residue of the estate, so that should be considered.
 If the apportionment of taxes is not provided, then most states require that all beneficiaries pay a portion of the tax in proportion to their gift.

-If an item is covered by insurance and is lost or stolen, then the will should stipulate that the insurance proceeds should go to the beneficiary that was to receive the property, although in some states, insurance proceeds automatically pass to the beneficiary of the insured property.
+If an item is covered by insurance and is lost or stolen, then the will should stipulate that the insurance proceeds should go to the beneficiary who was to receive the property, although in some states, insurance proceeds automatically pass to the beneficiary of the insured property.

 Most states require at least 2 witnesses to attest to the signing of the will by the testator, and some states require 3.
 Pennsylvania is the only state that does not require any witnesses.
 Although most states require at least 2 witnesses, it would be prudent to have 3 witnesses, to comply with the laws of any state, should the testator move before his death.
-Additionally, there will be more people to testify in the case that one or more witnesses dies or are otherwise not available to testify because they moved to another location, and so on.
+Additionally, there will be more people to testify in the case that one or more witnesses dies or are otherwise not available to testify because they moved to another location, etc.

-To avoid litigation, the will should also stipulate that all prior wills are revoked; otherwise, the will may be treated as a codicil, which is a will that changes the provision of one or more provisions of a previous well.
+To avoid litigation, the will should also stipulate that all prior wills are revoked; otherwise, the will may be treated as a codicil, which is a will that changes the provision of one or more provisions of a previous will.